yosefdesse/Directed-Weighted-graph/README.md

 def get_mc(self) :
  returns the number of changes we made to the graph

-Class GraphAlgo(GraphAlgoInterface):
+##Class GraphAlgo(GraphAlgoInterface):

-This Class represents the "regular" Graph Theory algorithms. in this class we used  several functions like :
+#This Class represents the "regular" Graph Theory algorithms.
+#in this class we used  several functions like :
-1.bfs(self, start: int, v: []) - Go through all the neighbors of the vertex and create a list of all the neighbors that come out of the vertex
+#1.bfs(self, start: int, v: []) - Go through all the neighbors of the vertex and create a list of all the neighbors that come out of the vertex
-2. transpose(self, id1, visited) - Go through all the neighbors of the vertex and create a list of all the neighbors that come In  the vertex
+#2. transpose(self, id1, visited) - Go through all the neighbors of the vertex and create a list of all the neighbors that come In  the vertex

-this class contains several functions:
+#this class contains several functions:

 def __init__(self, graph: DiGraph = None):
 init the graph .